phanerka/link-stash/Lediting/2. Region Making/1. Basic folder structure/Region acronym.md

 Acronym is 2-letter identifier for a region.
-If someone gets 2 regions with same acronyms....
+If someone gets 2 different regions with same acronyms....
 Eh, they better not.
 Trust me.
 > [!info] Note on acronyms
 > Recently, a [mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3412393061) was released that allows to use more than 2 letters for acronym.
 Yay!